sanket9006/DECOV-2020/README.md

     have come across several issues that I fixed in my Final App.

-**Please share the outcome of your testing strategy.
-What specific feedback did you receive from users?
-What specifically did you maintain or iterate based on that feedback?**
+**Outcome of your testing strategy.Specific feedback we receive from users?**

                 When we were creating our Project (App) at that we were distributing that app to users (Beta testers
        - Medical Student) where they suggested us to include labels on the diagram (3D Model) so that it will be